Multi-Graph Transformer for Free-Hand Sketch Recognition: Related Work

-\textbf{Graph Neural Networks } Graph Neural Networks (GNNs) \cite{bruna2014spectral,defferrard2016convolutional,sukhbaatar2016gcn,kipf2017semi,hamilton2017inductive,monti2017geometric} aim to generalize neural networks to non-Euclidean domains such as graphs and manifolds.
-GNNs iteratively build representations of graphs through recursive neighborhood aggregation (or message passing), where each graph node gathers features from its neighbors to represent local graph structure.
+Graph Neural Networks (GNNs) \cite{wu2020comprehensive,bruna2014spectral,defferrard2016convolutional,sukhbaatar2016gcn,kipf2017semi,hamilton2017inductive,monti2017geometric,shanthamallu2019gramme} aim to generalize neural networks to non-Euclidean domains such as graphs and manifolds.
+GNNs iteratively build representations of graphs through recursive neighborhood aggregation (or message passing), where each graph node gathers features from its neighbors to represent local graph structure. {Recently, Graph Neural Networks have been widely applied for various domains, \eg, vision, language.
+However, sketch-oriented Graph Neural Networks are still under-studied.}